Encryption and Auditing for MySQL Databases under HIPAA

 HIPAA does not actually require that your ePHI be encrypted at rest when stored in your MySQL database, as long as it is isolated so that no unauthorized people can access it.
 That said, it is generally always better to have your data encrypted at rest, if possible, as that prevents a breach from happening should the data be compromised.

 Beyond trusting in the security and integrity of your providers’ servers and solution, you can mitigate your potential risk of breach without at-rest encryption to a significant degree by:

 How can MySQL data be encrypted at rest?

 There are essentially 3 ways this can be done.

 1. Disk Encryption

 The hard drive or partition that MySQL uses to store your data can be encrypted.
 This is like the “FileVault” built into modern Mac computers or the encrypted hard drives your can buy at the store.
 This method ensures that if the hardware is lost or stolen, the data is safe.
 This is very good for laptops and servers in an office environment.
 It is marginally useful for databases located in world-class data centers or in the cloud — as the chance of someone “stealing” or “losing” your hard drive here is very, very low.

-The big down side of “Disk Encryption” is that each time the server is “booted up,” some person must be there to enter the password to unlock the drive before its data can be used.
-E.g. if your server is ever rebooted or restarted without someone authorized to know that special password standing by … your database will be DOWN until such a time as that person can either be physically present at the server’s console and enter the password, or can login remotely and enter the password to enable the drive (depending on how it is set up).
+The big downside of “Disk Encryption” is that each time the server is “booted up,” some person must be there to enter the password to unlock the drive before its data can be used.
+E.g. if the server is ever rebooted or restarted without someone authorized to know that special password standing by the database will be DOWN until such a time as that person can either be physically present at the server’s console and enter the password, or can login remotely and enter the password to enable the drive (depending on how it is set up).
 This is very bad for reliability and uptime.